mkudija/mkudija.github.io/reading/notes/2018-03-23-The Tao of Pooh.md

 # *The Tao of Pooh* by Benjamin Hoff
 2018-03-23

+*From Mom/Jayne*

-> An exploration of Taoist philosophy through the lens of Winnie-the-Pooh
+An exploration of Taoist philosophy through the lens of Winnie-the-Pooh:

 # The How of Pooh? (p.
 1)
 - "The Vinegar Tasters"